HorizonIITM/HorizonIITM.github.io/_posts/2023-08-18-zeroshadow.md

 date: 2023-08-18 18:00:00 +0000
 image: 13-0.webp
 tags: [Astronomical events, Astronomy]
 description: Twice a year the sun hides an essential part of existence that we are used to-- shadows.
 What are these days?
-What is the science behind it?
+What is the significance of it?
 author: Mansha Kochar
 ---